Luthaf/vesin/README.md

 | neighbo(u)r      | vesin    | voisin    | vesin    | visin        | veí     | vecino     | vicino     |

-Vesin is a C library that computes neighbor lists for atomistic system, and tries to be fast and easy to use.
-We also provide a Python package to call the C library.
+Vesin is a fast and easy to use library computing neighbor lists for atomistic system.
+We provide an interface for the following programing languages:

+- C (also compatible with C++).
+The project can be installed and used as a library with your own build system, or included as a single file and built directly by your own build system;
+- Python;
+- TorchScript, with both a C++ and Python interface;

 ### Installation